Alex Colón: 2013

 Alex Colón signed on for Deportivo Quito, and was given the number 10 shirt.
-He began the 2013 Serie A season scoring an amazing volleyed long range goal against Deportivo Quevedo, winning 4-1 at home.
-On February 23, he scored a lovely chipped goal against Maximo Banguera, Barcelona's star goalkeeper, winning 1-0 at home.
-On March 13 Colón scored against Deportivo Cuenca, drawing away a 2-2 score-line.
-On April 14, he scored yet a more beautiful goal, a long-range chipped goal against Emelec, winning 3-0 at home.
-On April 28, he in a 3-0 home win over Manta.
-On May 4, he scored yet again for the 4th time of the season a well-finished chipped goal against LDU Quito, winning 3-1 away against their city rivals.
-On 8 May 2013, Colón scored 2 absolutely magnificent goals in a 5-1 win over Deportivo Cuenca, the first one a perfectly placed finish from outside the box, and the second was a true testament of his brilliance, scoring from the middle of the field, and perfectly placed inside the corner of the goal.
-On June 12, Alex scored a goal in a 2-1 home win over Deportivo Quevedo.
+He began the 2013 Serie A season scoring a volleyed long range goal against Deportivo Quevedo, winning 4–1 at home.
+On February 23, he scored a chip goal against Maximo Banguera, Barcelona's star goalkeeper, winning 1–0 at home.
+On March 13 Colón scored against Deportivo Cuenca, drawing away a 2–2 score-line.
+On April 14, he scored another long-range chipped goal against Emelec, winning 3–0 at home.
+On April 28, he in a 3–0 home win over Manta.
+On May 4, he scored yet again for the 4th time of the season a well-finished chipped goal against LDU Quito, winning 3–1 away against their city rivals.
+On 8 May 2013, Colón scored 2 defining goals in a 5–1 win over Deportivo Cuenca, the first one a perfectly placed finish from outside the box, and the second was his brilliance, scoring from the middle of the field, and accurately placed inside the corner of the goal.
+On June 12, Alex scored a goal in a 2–1 home win over Deportivo Quevedo.
 On November Alex goes back to his goal-scoring ways, scoring goals against Macara, El Nacional and Independiente del Valle, winning both and drawing on the latter.

 Pachuca

 After numerous rumors of Pachuca interest in the midfielder, both parties came to terms and agreed on a transfer.

-On January 25, 2014, Colón scored his 1st goal for Pachuca in a 3-1 away win against Club León.
+On January 25, 2014, Colón scored his 1st goal for Pachuca in a 3–1 away win against Club León.